Forthcoming in April 2021, the ninth edition of the MLA Handbook will serve as both a textbook and a reference guide.

-Digital sources will not have page numbers, but should have a URL, DOI, or persistent link to indicate the Location element.
+Digital sources will not have page numbers, but should have a URL, DOI, or persistent link to indicate the location element.

 1. |